dlce-eva/dlce-eva/doc/cldf_for_dummies.md

 <http://cldf.clld.org/v1.0/terms.rdf#source> and often is mapped onto a
 column called "Source".
 However, if one CLDF-creator wanted to name this column "Reference" instead, that's all well and good.
-The json-metadata-file would tell the users what column "Reference" corresponds to the standardised property "source" and point to the property-url.
+The JSON metadata-file would tell the users that the column "Reference" corresponds to the standardised property "source" and point to the property-url.
 As with filenames of tables, you can often get by with assuming that bibliographic references are in a column called "Source" and the LanguageTable is in languages.csv --- but this needn't always be true!
-All glory to the json-metadata file.
+Studying the JSON meta-data file is often worthwhile.

 # Example: Wordlist